w7jie/ARSeg/README.md

 # Reference
 [LViT](https://github.com/HUANGLIZI/LViT)
 # Citation
-If you find ARSeg is useful for your research or application, please cite our paper.
+If you find ARSeg is useful for your research or application, please cite our paper and give a star.
 ```
 ```